-The spinach really blends into the ground turkey mixture, so apart from some flecks of green in the meatballs, you don’t really get any of the bitter taste typically associated with spinach.
+Since the spinach is finely chopped it blends into the ground turkey mixture–similar to the way that parsley does in more classic meatball recipes–so apart from some flecks of green in the meatballs, you don’t get any of the bitter taste typically associated with spinach.

-Can I use frozen spinach in turkey and spinach meatballs?
+Can I use frozen spinach in this recipe?

 Let me know if you give these turkey spinach meatballs a try in the comments below.